akka/akka/akka-docs/src/main/paradox/io-udp.md

 ---
-project.description: Using UDP with Akka.
+project.description: Low level API for using UDP with classic actors.
 ---
 # Using UDP